 Saturday, April 25th, 2020

-A Bloomberg columnist stated that fifty percent of restaurants in NYC may not survive.
-That sounds better than the seventy percent I heard recently and hopefully more realistic.
-Still, it is hard for me to envision that half of the tens of thousands of restaurants in NYC will never reopen.
+A Bloomberg columnist stated that 50 percent of NYC restaurants may not survive.
+That sounds better than the 70 percent prediction I heard recently.
+Still, it is hard for me to envision that half of NYC’s tens of thousands of restaurants will never reopen.

-Eighty percent of nurses in the US say they do not have adequate personal protective equipment, and, even in hospitals, they do not have access to Coronavirus tests.
+Eighty percent of nurses in the US say they do not have adequate personal protective equipment, and, even in hospitals, they don’t have access to Covid tests.